rbuurma/rise-2015/Rise_descriptive_bib_project.md

 	+ Do not worry about size or type of font.
 I do not want you to represent large or small point sizes, or gothic as opposed to roman type); do indicate difference between lower and upper case, italic and non-italic font type.
 	+ Ornaments are simply measured height x width in mm and described in [square brackets].
 	+ Remember to put each new line after a | and if you see a | represent it as an ornament. / is a virgule – represent it using /.
 Use [...] for omissions where each period represents letter that might be missing; but if you find square brackets on the page from which you are working, find differently formatted ones
-+ Next, make a note of the way the book is paginated; see examples in the Raven bibliography for guidance.
++ Next, make a note of the way the book is paginated, volume by volume; see examples in the Raven bibliography for guidance.
 Some pages have roman numerals.
 Represent these accordingly (so viii if the book contains seven Roman-numeral pages before the Arabic numbering).
 + The next thing to do is to determine format.
 You might want to start by counting the number of leaves in each gathering.
 Find a gathering by signature - it will be signed A, A2, A3, for instance, and the next gathering will start at B. Find a gathering, too, by looking for the string that has stitched it into the binding (remember the gatherings in manuscripts: the principle is the same): it will be in the very middle of the gathering.
 Count the leaves in a mid-book gathering, not the preliminaries.
 Once you have figured out how many pages in each gathering, remember the main clues for format:
 + Folio, or 2mo will be gathered in 2s, 4s, 6s or 8s (that is, two, four, etc leaves).